 What it is: Under Section 45 of the Insurance Act, the insurer has the right to investigate and potentially void a policy within the first 3 years if they find evidence of misrepresentation, non-disclosure, or fraud in the application.

 How it causes delays: Any claim filed within the first 3 years of the policy triggers a more thorough investigation.
-The insurer may contact your previous doctors, check hospital records through the Insurance Information Bureau (IIB), verify your income declarations, and cross-reference your application with other policies you hold.
+The insurer may contact your previous doctors, check hospital records through the Insurance Information Bureau of India (IIB), verify your income declarations, and cross-reference your application with other policies you hold.
 This investigation can take 3-6 months, during which your family receives nothing.

 How to protect yourself: Be completely honest in your application.
 The first 3 years are when the insurer has the most power to scrutinize your claims.
 After 3 years, your family’s claim is significantly more secure.